-A competitor claims that it has applied for and received a copyright on its entire Internet newsletter.
+A competitor fitness company claims that it has applied for and received a copyright on its entire monthly e-newsletter.
 The text includes the phrase "You Can Do It!"
-We previously planned to use those same words, for the same promotional reasons.
-How can we discover whether the competitor has properly obtained a copyright?
-Is that phrase subject to copyright protection?
+My company previously planned to use those same words, for the same promotional reasons (an annual membership drive).